rug-compling/dact/manual/index.md

 ### Ubuntu

-Dact is can be installed through Ubuntu's package manager.
+Dact can be installed through Ubuntu's package manager.
 Open a Terminal and execute the following commands:

     sudo add-apt-repository ppa:danieldk/dact